emmettgb/Neptune.jl/README.md

 (v1.5) pkg> add https://github.com/compleathorseplayer/Neptune.jl
 ```

-_Using the package manager for the first time can take up to 15 minutes - hang in there!_
+_Using the package manager for the first time can take a few minutes - hang in there!_

 To run the notebook server: